79% of retail CFD accounts lose money

 Key features

-Separate and distinct from an eToro investment account, the Money Account offers the ability to use the platform much like a bank.
-An eToro money account is very similar to a checking account, in that it will hold your cash, convert it to other currencies, and you can both send and receive funds to any bank account (currently limited to UK bank accounts).
+Separate and distinct from an eToro investment account, the Money Account offers the ability to use the eToro network much like a bank.
+An eToro money account is very similar to a checking account, in that it will hold your cash, convert it to other currencies, and you can both send and receive funds to any bank account.

 eToro club members can also obtain a Visa debit card, so they can spend funds in this account anywhere, anytime.